sshahid-bu/ec444-smart-connected-systems/skills/cluster-1/07/report.md

-#  Skill Name
+# Use GPIO to Drive LEDs

-Author: FirstName LastName
+Author: Shazor Shahid

-Date: YYYY-MM-DD
+Date: 2020-09-10
 -----

 ## Summary

+successfully wrote, flashed, demonstrated a binary counter using 4 LEDs to display 0 - 15 in binary (0000 - 1111)

 ## Sketches and Photos